Inertia drives a flocking phase transition in viscous active fluids: Governing equations and stability analysis

-\ADD{For a steady state such as a flock, which spontaneously breaks a continuous invariance, the slow or hydrodynamic variables \cite{MPP} are the local densities of conserved quantities and the broken-symmetry or Nambu-Goldstone \cite{nambu1961dynamical,goldstone1961field} fields.
+For a steady state such as a flock, which spontaneously breaks a continuous invariance, the slow or hydrodynamic variables \cite{MPP} are the local densities of conserved quantities and the broken-symmetry or Nambu-Goldstone \cite{nambu1961dynamical,goldstone1961field} fields.
 At a continuous transition to such an ordered state, the amplitude of the order parameter is an additional slow variable.
 In the absence of reproduction, death, and external forces, the conserved quantities are the total number of swimmers, the total amount of fluid, and the total momentum of \textit{swimmers plus fluid}.
 Energy conservation does not play a role as each swimmers is endowed with a built-in power source.
 The slow variables corresponding to these conservation laws are then the densities $\rho$ and $\bm{g} = \rho \bm{u}$ of mass and momentum of swimmers plus fluid (defining the suspension velocity field $\bm{u}$), and the number density $c$ of swimmers.
-The broken-symmetry modes and the magnitude of order are jointly contained in the polar order parameter field $\bm{p}$, which is the local average of the orientation unit vectors of the particles \cite{SIMSR2002}.}
+The broken-symmetry modes and the magnitude of order are jointly contained in the polar order parameter field $\bm{p}$, which is the local average of the orientation unit vectors of the particles \cite{SIMSR2002}. \ADD{It is interesting to note that an \textit{equilibrium} liquid crystal with macroscopic vectorial, i.e., polar, order has only very recently been discovered \cite{chen2020first}.}

-\ADD{As the order parameter is a space vector, our description is invariant under the joint inversion of $\bm{p}$ and the spatial coordinate $\bm{r}$, but not $\bm{p}$ alone.
+As the order parameter is a space vector, our description is invariant under the joint inversion of $\bm{p}$ and the spatial coordinate $\bm{r}$, but not $\bm{p}$ alone.
 The absence of $\bm{p} \to -\bm{p}$ symmetry is central to our narrative.
-We therefore include at this stage, at leading order in gradients, all terms that break this symmetry in the equations of motion \cite{maitra2014activating,maitra_polar_confined} (see also \cite{MCM_TBL_bookchap_Lenz,kung,rmp,giomi2}), although we will shortly pass to a more economical description.} The equations are: \begin{widetext}
+We therefore include at this stage, at leading order in gradients, all terms that break this symmetry in the equations of motion \cite{maitra2014activating,maitra_polar_confined} (see also \cite{MCM_TBL_bookchap_Lenz,kung,rmp,giomi_polarPRL,giomi2,tjhung2012spontaneous}), although we will shortly pass to a more economical description.
+The equations read \begin{widetext}